SuleimanFarah/sunpy/GSoC-2019-Denis-Perepukhov.md

 # 2. Application for “Develop sunkit image”
 ## 2.1 Summary
 This project is attractive to me because I’m very interested in astronomy and I really want to learn new things about sun and how it works and want to get skills in image processing (it will be useful for me in the future).
-And this project will be useful for community and I want to make useful projects.
+And this project will be useful for community and I want to make useful project.
 I think I can manage with this project because I have skills in math (what is required according to the ideas list), python (I write neat and clear code, it’s important for an open source project), a little in image processing (a short course at the university) and I can study fast, so I will learn new topics in 1 - 2 weeks.